 Are You At High Risk for Flu-Related Complications?

 Getting the flu usually means spending several days at home away from friends and co-workers.
 Most healthy people will recover from the flu in about two weeks with proper home care.
-However, MD Now is advising the South Florida community that some individuals are at a higher risk of complications, making it essential for them to seek medical care immediately if they display flu symptoms.
+However, MD Now is advising the Florida community that some individuals are at a higher risk of complications, making it essential for them to seek medical care immediately if they display flu symptoms.
 The first 48 to 72 hours are crucial.
 During that time, we can prescribe antiviral meds to help treat the flu.
 The following groups are considered high risk when it comes to flu complications:

 Children under six months old cannot receive flu shots, making it essential for parents and family members to get vaccinated.
 While all children under two years old are at a higher risk of flu, those who were born prematurely or have pre-existing conditions are especially vulnerable to baby flu.